Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	1. Fix the bug that delete chapter function not work at the last chapter -- finished
 	2. Fix the bug that when there are multiple chapter delete steps caulsing step order miscalculating -- finished
+	3. Fix the bug that insert chapter cannot properly update the catalog -- finished
 ---
 	## 2023.11.03		version 0.5.7 -- SOP-build